allco/RetrofitAndRxJava/README.md

 # Solution

 1. Annotation `@Streaming` for *retrofit's service interface method* is able to switch off the inner caching of retrofit.
-2. RxJava's `Observable<ResponseBody>` as a return type for *retrofit's service interface method* gives a chance to get an access to the HTTP-response body's `InputStream` as fast as the connection established and whole the headers received (but the body still not received).
+2. `Observable<ResponseBody>` as a return type for *retrofit's service interface method* gives a chance to get an access to the HTTP-response body's `InputStream` as fast as the connection established and whole the headers received (but the body still not received).
 3. It is possible to parse received body's `InputStream` with Gson in semi-automatic mode in order to receiving desired JSON objects ony by one.